by Gordon Nary

 Nick: I believe it was 3 years ago when representatives for the McGivney Center told us about the Well of Mercy.
 Then, one of our council members, Michael Kress, went and visited the Well and was very impressed with the mission of the director, Mary Zeien, who put most of her life savings into this ministry for vulnerable new mothers and their children.
 Michael has been the leader in all our council’s efforts on behalf of Well of Mercy.
 Mary Zeien is a true inspiration and is doing the Lord’s work at the Well of Mercy.

-Gordon: Your personal mission to help the orphans and widows in Nigeria and Cameroon though your organization Home To Enhance African Life (HEAL) is very inspiring.
+Gordon: Your personal mission to help orphans and widows in Nigeria and Cameroon through your organization Home To Enhance African Life (HEAL) is very inspiring.
 Can you explain why you formed this organization?

 Gordon: What are the principal causes of these children losing their parents?

 Nick: Some of the children have lost their parents to fatal diseases like AIDS, Malaria, and Cholera, which are easily contracted in rural areas due to poor sanitation and contaminated water.
 Also, some have lost parents in terrorist attacks by the Islamic group, Boko Haram, which has been wreaking havoc in Northern Nigeria since 2009.
 Our home has taken in these children as refugees from northern villages that were attacked.
 Finally, some children have only lost their fathers and are not true orphans.
 However, these children, along with their mothers, have been abandoned and pushed out by their fathers’ families and left with nothing.
 The Compassionate Home has taken in these children with their widowed mothers.